The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you’re struggling to find areas where you can cut back, you might need to think outside the box.
 Do you really go to the gym enough to justify the membership fee, or could you cancel and go for a run instead?
 And could you stop buying your lunch at work by bringing a sandwich with you?
 If you’ve managed to free up some cash each month, it’s worth starting a rainy day fund.

-The thinkmoney Personal Account has a monthly management fee of £17.50 a month – read more about how it works here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 a month – read more about how it works here.